Smith Mountain Fire Tower and Trails

 Smith Mountain Fire Tower and Trails are located just outside Dadeville, Alabama, just off Youngs Ferry Road.

-Walker Bynum Tower Loop Trail – From the Parking Lot it is a steep 0.4 mile climb to the base of the tower.
+Walker Bynum Smith Mountain Tower Trail – From the Parking Lot it is a steep 0.4 mile climb to the base of the tower.
 A sign on the West side of the tower points to the return trail to the parking lot.
 Total length 1.0 mile.
 (It will seem further due to rugged terrain.)

 Lakeshore Trail – Total length 2.4 miles.
 From near the top of the mountain, the Lakeshore Trail then makes a steep descent before winding gently along undeveloped shores of Lake Martin, returning to the parking lot through mixed hardwood/pine forest.